tonmoy-khanal/Tonmoy-Khanal/README.md

      height="500" />

 - 🔭 I am good at Machine learning and Deep learning.
 I use python for Data science.
-- 🔭 I have completed my master's in Data Science from GUVI GEEK NETWORK PRIVATE LIMITED (IITM)
+- 🔭 I have completed my course completion in Data Science from GUVI GEEK NETWORK PRIVATE LIMITED (IITM)

 ### Area of Interest 💼 :